-Communicating with employees is an incredibly important part of the HR function of every organisation.
+Communicating with employees is an incredibly important part of the HR function of every organisation, especially at times of crisis – whether external or internal.

 Studies have found that effective and strong communication in the workplace can enhance productivity and profitability.
 Yet research by the CIPD suggests that a great deal of employees feel that they don’t receive enough information from their respective employers.